WordPress/blueprints/GALLERY.md

 # WordPress Blueprints Gallery

-Here's the list of all the community Blueprints submitted to this repository.
-See the [contribution guidelines](./README.md#contributing-your-blueprint) to submit your Blueprint and share your WordPress setup with the world!
+Here are all the community Blueprints submitted to this repository.

+Want to share your WordPress setup with the world?
+See the [contribution guidelines](./CONTRIBUTING.md) for more information on how to submit your Blueprint.

 | Title                               | Preview                                                                                                                                                           | Source                                                                                                 |
 | -----                               | -------                                                                                                                                                           | ------                                                                                                 |